Celia Gámez

-Celia Gámez Carrasco (August 25, 1905 – December 10, 1992) was an Argentinian film actress, and one of the icons of the Golden Age of Spanish theatre.
+Celia Gámez Carrasco (August 25, 1905 – December 10, 1992) was an Argentine film actress, and one of the icons of the Golden Age of Spanish theatre.
 She was more commonly known in Franco's Spain, particularly in her later years, as La Protegida.

 Biography

 She was born in Buenos Aires, Argentina, but there is some dispute regarding her date of birth, since there is no documentary record of it.
 Just as there is no copy of her birth certificate available, there is no copy of a death certificate.
 There is a large (but not unanimous) consensus that she died on her 87th birthday.
 She was said to have been a lover of a great number of famous men, among them José Millán Astray and King Alfonso XIII.

 Family

-Her father was of Spanish descent and she was proud of her ancestry.
-Educated in a convent, arrived in Spain from Argentina to pursue professional opportunities.
-She remained there permanently from 1926.
-At first, she was a famous singer of tangos and schottisches.
+Her father was of Spanish descent, and she was proud of her ancestry.
+Educated in a convent, she relocated to Spain from Argentina to pursue professional opportunities and lived in Spain permanently since 1926.
+Early in her career, she was known as a singer of tangos and schottisches.

-She married once in 1944 to José Manuel Goenaga, but never had children.
+She married José Manuel Goenaga, a physician, at the Basilica of the Jeronimos in Madrid in 1944.
+She did not have children.